 Crude oil prices fell in Q4 2023 due to slowing global economies and rising U.S. production.
 Container rates increased by 50% due to escalating tensions in the Middle East, with attacks on commercial shipping vessels in the Red Sea disrupting trade flows.
 Fertilizer prices remained flat due to balanced supply and demand conditions.
 Labor costs continue to rise.

-Energy prices down
+Energy prices down due to slowing economies

-U.S. Crude Oil and Diesel Prices
+U.S. Crude Oil Production and West Texas Intermediate Prices

 Freight Rate Indices

-Fertilizer prices mixed
+Fertilizer prices flat

-Nitrogen Fertilizer and Natural Gas Prices
+Nitrogen Fertilizer and Grain Prices